SJSchmitt/MTG_Set_Analysis/README.md

 ### Power and Toughness

 Comparing the power and toughness of a 1 CMC creature to that of a 15 CMC creature is essentially meaningless, so many comparisons are made by looking at a single CMC value.
-3 is the most common CMC value, so that is often what's used.
+The most common CMC value is 3, so that is often what's used.
 Here, for example, I compare the median and average powers and toughnesses of 3 CMC creatures over time.

 ![A graph displaying the trends of average and median power for 3 CMC creatures by release month](src/static/images/3cmc_avg_med_power.png)  ![A graph displaying the trends of average and median toughness for 3 CMC creatures by release month](src/static/images/3cmc_avg_med_toughness.png)

-As we can see, both the average and median values for power and toughness have positive trends, with the average power increasing at the greatest rate.
+As we can see, the average and median values for both power and toughness have positive trends, with the average power increasing at the greatest rate.
 The median power is consistently 2, though in the past the exceptions were 1 power and more recently the exceptions are 3 power instead.
-The median power is trending upwards at a slightly greater rate than the average power, changing from a consistent 2 in the past to the more recent oscillation between 2 and 3.
+The median toughness is trending upwards at a slightly greater rate than the average toughness, changing from a consistent 2 in the past to the more recent oscillation between 2 and 3.
 Power and toughness alone do not determine the strength of a card, but this baseline does support an idea of power creep, at least amongst creatures.

 It is also fairly common practice to compare the power and toughness to the CMC to determine if a card is good or not.
 As such, I compared the sum of a card's power and toughness to its CMC, and took the average for each set.